lsst/dp1_lsst_io/docs/tutorials/portal/portal-102-3.rst

 **Last verified to run:** 2025-06-09

-**Learning objective:** This tutorial demonstrates how to use the Simple Image Access (SIA) service to retrieve DP1 images.
+**Learning objective:** This tutorial demonstrates how to use the ObsTAP service to retrieve DP1 images.
 Specifically it retrieves all “calexps” (Processed Visit Images) containing a specific location on the sky during the desired range of observation epochs.

 **LSST data products:** dp1 catalogs and images